A logo of a casino chip

 http://www.dyop.net/documents/Origin_of_Dyops.pdf

-The “Perfect Storm of repeated mis-prescriptions” which led to the Dyop Tests
+A “Perfect Storm of repeated mis-prescriptions” led to the Dyop Tests

 The dynamic optotype, or Dyop®, discovery grew out of an inappropriate refraction.
 The Dyop concept was developed as an attempt to explain four years of unintentional refractive overminus (excess spherical power), and the resulting negative visual, financial, and psychological effects from that overminus.
 What was discovered was a visual acuity and refraction test which was significantly more precise and efficient that Snellen/Sloan/Landolt testing, and that there was an inherent tendency of static Snellen/Sloan/Landolt tests to create an overminused refraction.
 This possible explanation of visual accommodation is an outgrowth of trying to explain how and why the dynamic optotype, or Dyop, test works.